Matilda Bay Discovery Trail and Swan River foreshore

 From the Brewery it is about a 30 minute walk to the UWA Boatsheds on Hackett Drive.

-From here we headed back across Mount's Bay Road and up the Crawley Steps back into King's Park as that was where we started our circuit.
+From here we headed back across Mount's Bay Road, passing St George's College and other high rise apartment buildings then up Crawley Steps back into King's Park as that was where we started our circuit.
 Inside Kings Park the Swan Car Park on Forrest Drive is the closest to Crawley Steps.

 You can also park at Matilda Bay Reserve or at one of the smaller car parks on the river side of Mount's Bay Road (fees may apply).
 Walking from Matilda Bay Reserve to the Old River Brewery and then return will take about an hour, or you can do a shorter section depending on the time you have available.